Work From Home Ergonomics: The Do’s and Don’ts

 Don’t Ignore Pain or Discomfort

 If you experience pain or discomfort in your muscles, joints, eyes, or other body parts while working from home, do not ignore it or try to work through it.
-Report any work-related injuries or illnesses to your employer as soon as possible and follow their procedures for workers’ compensation claims.
-I recommend seeking medical advice from your doctor or health professional if necessary or when the symptoms persist.

-Don’t Neglect Your Mental Health and Well-Being
+Don’t Neglect Your Well-Being

 Working from home can pose some challenges to your mental health and well-being.
 Set clear work expectations and boundaries with your manager and family members to cope with these challenges.